jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (d) A participates in the overseas investment or the other matter as a consequence of any arrangement or understanding with B:
   (e) A would come within any of paragraphs (a) to (d) if the reference to B in any of those paragraphs were instead a reference to another associate of B.
 (2) If A is an associate of B, B is also an associate of A.
-(3) For the purposes of subsection (1), it does not matter whether the control, direction power, influence, arrangement, or other relationship between A and B is—
+(3) For the purposes of subsection (1), it does not matter whether the control, direction, power, influence, arrangement, or other relationship between A and B is—
   (a) direct or indirect:
   (b) general or specific:
   (c) legally enforceable or not.